Yerk0v/airflow-encryption/README.md

 The project performs the following tasks:

-1. **Encriptación:** Encrypts the original cyclist data to protect their personal information.
+1. **Encryption:** Encrypts the original cyclist data to protect their personal information.
-2. **Carga a Google Cloud Storage:** Stores the encrypted data in a Google Cloud Storage bucket.
+2. **Upload to Google Cloud Storage:** Stores the encrypted data in a Google Cloud Storage bucket.
-3. **Eliminación de datos no encriptados:** Deletes the original unencrypted files to ensure data security.
+3. **Deletion of unencrypted data:** Deletes the original unencrypted files to ensure data security.
-4. **Transformación y encriptación selectiva:** Performs data transformations (e.g., removing null values) and then encrypts only the sensitive columns (such as name and address).
+4. **ransformation and selective encryption:** Performs data transformations (e.g., removing null values) and then encrypts only the sensitive columns (such as name and address).
-5. **Carga a BigQuery:** Loads the transformed and encrypted data to a Data Warehouse in BigQuery for analysis and visualization.
+5. **Load to BigQuery:** Loads the transformed and encrypted data to a Data Warehouse in BigQuery for analysis and visualization.

-## Tecnologías utilizadas
+## Technologies Used

 * **Python:** Main programming language.
 * **Docker:** To create an isolated and reproducible runtime environment.